piniazik/piniazik/README.md

 #### I'am  frontend developer.
 ![ff920602355e7d555697ceb5e61cad34](https://public.nftstatic.com/static/nft/zipped/c851e36b65bc4997866c284df6666f3c_zipped.gif)

-🌱 I'am a student of BSU by Specialty: "Programmer Web-designer".

-🎓I finished the IT Academy courses: "HTML5, CSS3, JS".

 🔥 I describe myself as a passionate developer who loves coding.

 ⌚In my free time you can find me learn English by a tutor 👨‍🎓 , at the gym 🏋️‍♂️, and boxing gym 🥊.